Democracy in Hong Kong: Dissolution of pro-democracy groups

 In April 2025, Hong Kong’s oldest and largest pro-democracy party, the Democratic Party, began the process of disbanding following warnings from Chinese government officials that it must dissolve or face consequences ahead of upcoming elections.
 Once a moderate and influential voice advocating for universal suffrage and social issues, the party’s operations were severely curtailed by Beijing’s crackdown after the 2019 protests, including the implementation of national security laws and “patriots only” electoral reforms.
 Analysts criticized the move as indicative of Hong Kong’s shift toward authoritarian rule, noting that the party had symbolized hopes for democratic development and that its dissolution reflects the near elimination of viable opposition in the city.

 In June 2025, the League of Social Democrats (LSD), one of Hong Kong’s last active pro-democracy parties, announced its dissolution, citing intense political pressure and concern for members’ safety.
-Chairperson Chan Po-ying stated, “We have stayed true to our original aspirations and haven’t let down the trust placed in us by those who went to prison,” adding that while disbanding caused “an ache in our conscience,” the party had “no other choice.”
+Chairperson Chan Po-ying stated, "We have stayed true to our original aspirations and haven’t let down the trust placed in us by those who went to prison," adding that while disbanding caused "an ache in our conscience," the party had "no other choice."
 Founded in 2006 and known for its confrontational tactics and grassroots advocacy, the LSD continued limited activism despite the national security law imposed by Beijing in 2020.
-The disbandment marked a further erosion of Hong Kong’s pro-democracy movement.”
+The disbandment marked a further erosion of Hong Kong’s pro-democracy movement.

 Assessment

 Yi-Zheng Lian, a former professor at Akita International University, believes that while the pro-democracy movement has educated a hitherto apolitical Hong Kong public, it has failed to accomplish its main objective, and attributes this to the split between the older, pro-China but still anti-communist generation of Hong Kong activists and their younger, more separatist counterparts.

+Emily Lau, a former lawmaker and a veteran pro-democracy politician, while commenting on the 2025 Hong Kong legislative election, stated that Hong Kong residents may feel they do not have a "genuine choice" of candidates, pointing at reduced number of seats with direct public representation.